UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 </choice>

 **True or False**
 _We can use `SimpleImputer` to impute values that are missing from numerical and categorical columns._

 <choice id="2" >
 <opt text="True"  correct="true">

 Yes!
-We are can use `SimpleImputer` to impute both numerical and categorical columns.
+We can use `SimpleImputer` to impute both numerical and categorical columns.

 </opt>